 In March of 1912, Juliette Gordon Low gathered 18 girls in Savannah, GA to begin Girl Scouts.
-Since then, Girl Scouts has grown to be the largest organization serving girls in the United States — more than three million strong.
+Since then, Girl Scouts has grown to be the largest organization serving girls in the United States — more than two million strong.
 Juliette’s outstanding leadership was matched by her stewardship.
 She converted the carriage house of her home into the first Girl Scout national headquarters, and she gifted the property to Girl Scouts in her will.

 Juliette’s bequest was the beginning of planned giving to Girl Scouts.
 In her memory, and on the occasion of our 100th anniversary, we established the national Juliette Gordon Low Society to thank and honor friends of Girl Scouting who, like Juliette, choose to make Girl Scouts part of their legacy and a beneficiary of their estate.

 More than 59 million American women have enjoyed the excitement and camaraderie of Girl Scouts during their lifetime — and that number continues to grow as Girl Scouts continues to build girls of courage, confidence and character who make the world a better place.